Build from Source#

 ctest

-The https://uxlfoundation.github.io/oneDNN/dev_guide_build_options.html#onednn-test-set build option set during the build configuration determines determines the scope and depth of the test set.
+The https://uxlfoundation.github.io/oneDNN/dev_guide_build_options.html#onednn-test-set build option set during the build configuration determines the scope and depth of the test set.
 Useful values are SMOKE (smallest set), CI (default), and NIGHTLY (most comprehensive).
 The test set can be reconfigured after the entire project has been built, and only the missing tests will be compiled.

 cmake .. -DONEDNN_TEST_SET=NIGHTLY